geosolutions-it/MapStore2/docs/developer-guide/integrations/users/ldap.md

 Any other operation, for example getting user permissions on maps, always uses the internal database.

 Synchronized mode is faster for normal use, but data may dis-align when users are removed from the LDAP repository.

-In general we suggest to use synchronized mode, since it is the most stable and tested one.

 ```mermaid
 sequenceDiagram